BuddhaUR

 From David Kooi

-I built BuddhaUR for the same reason I've built most things in my life: I wanted to understand what was true.
+I built BuddhaUR for the same reason I've built most things: I wanted to understand what was true.

-I'm a mathematician and statistician by training.
-I'm also a skeptical empiricist by temperament.
-When I finally took Buddhism seriously - after a 10-day silent meditation retreat - what I found wasn't a creed.
+What I found wasn't a creed.
 It was a method.
-You don't have to swallow anything on faith.
-You give it enough trust to run the experiment.
+You don't have to swallow anything on faith — just give it enough trust to run the experiment.

 BuddhaUR is my attempt to put the earliest sources in your hand, help you see the "numbered frameworks" as a coherent map, and invite you to test the claims in the lab of your own attention.